Up to 50% off sofas & mattresses — limited‑time deals.

 Wall-hugger vs. standard power recliner sofas

-Choose the space-saving style when the sofa must live close to a wall or behind a walkway; choose standard when you have room and want simpler geometry.
+Choose the space-saving style when the sofa has to sit close to a wall or near a walkway.
+Choose a standard layout when you have more room and want fewer placement constraints.
+If that is the main issue, start with the best zero-wall reclining sofas.

 What “zero gravity” recline really changes